Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 - Food elimination trial, flea elimination trial or skin allergy testing: If your veterinarian suspects an allergy is a causative factor.

-Anesthesia is usually required for skin scrapings and biopsy due to the amount of pain experienced in cats with severe acne.
+Anesthesia is usually required for skin scrapings and biopsy due to the amount of pain experienced in cats with severe acne and the sensitivity of this area.

 Treatment of feline acne depends on the severity of the condition.
 Products to inhibit the formation of blackheads, remove excess sebum and flush the hair follicles as well as treating secondary infections and eliminating the underlying cause if found.